Andrew-Mazour/data-migration/README.md

 ## ⚠️ Disclaimer

--Ensure that input CSV files follow a consistent format to avoid processing errors.
+- Ensure that input CSV files follow a consistent format to avoid processing errors.